pramnora/qb64/cryptography/rot13/README.md

  - or else, by writing it down by hand onto paper

 ...and, so, it is for these reasons why the computer is really best suited to dealing with and solving *cryptograpy* problems;
-because it works at 'electronic' speeds; and, also, is **guaranteed** to make nil mistakes!
+because it works at 'electronic' speeds; and, also, is **guaranteed** to make absolutely nil mistakes!

 **Encode:** Thisisasecretmessage = GUVFVFNFRPERGZRFFNTR
 **Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE